 This service is for you if:

-- You need to adjust status to become a lawful permanent resident based on family relationships
+• You want to adjust status to become a lawful permanent resident based on family relationships

 Understanding the Process

-1. Determining Eligibility We review your family relationship, immigration status, and any factors that might affect your case.
-Different family relationships have different wait times and requirements, and we’ll give you a realistic picture of what to expect.
+1. Determining Eligibility I will review your family relationship, immigration status, and any factors that might affect your case.
+Different family relationships have different wait times and requirements, and I’ll give you a realistic picture of what to expect.

-2. Preparing & Filing Petitions We prepare Form I-130 (Petition for Alien Relative) and any additional required forms, gathering evidence of your relationship and ensuring every document meets USCIS standards.
+2. Preparing & Filing Petitions I will prepare Form I-130 (Petition for Alien Relative) and any additional required forms, gather evidence of your relationship and ensure every document meets U.S. Citizenship and Immigration Services (USCIS) standards.
 Attention to detail at this stage prevents delays later.

-3. Processing & Documentation Once your petition is approved, we guide you through the next steps—whether that’s adjustment of status in the U.S. or consular processing abroad.
-We help you compile financial documents, police certificates, medical exams, and other required evidence.
+3. Processing & Documentation Once your petition is approved, I will guide you through the next steps—whether that’s adjustment of status in the U.S. or consular processing abroad.
+I will help you compile financial documents, police certificates, medical exams, and other required evidence.

-4. Interviews & Approval We prepare you thoroughly for any required interviews, accompany you when possible, and advocate on your behalf throughout the process until your family member receives their green card.
+4. Interviews & Approval I will prepare you thoroughly for any required interviews, accompany you when practicable, and advocate on your behalf throughout the process until your family member receives their green card.

 Why Thorough Preparation Matters

 Family immigration cases hinge on documentation—proving genuine relationships, meeting financial support requirements, and demonstrating admissibility.
-After 35 years working with complex regulatory frameworks, I understand that seemingly small details can determine whether a case moves smoothly or encounters obstacles.
+After more than 30 years working with complex regulatory frameworks, I understand that seemingly small details can determine whether a case moves smoothly or encounters obstacles.

 USCIS scrutinizes family-based applications carefully, particularly marriage-based cases.
 Having an attorney who knows how to anticipate questions, organize evidence systematically, and respond to Requests for Evidence can reduce stress and improve outcomes.